techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 - Be a Microsoft Teams Public preview participant.
   - For information on how to access Teams Public preview features, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates).

+## Facilitator note storage

+AI-generated notes for meetings created by Facilitator are stored as a .lloop file in the OneDrive of the user who initiated Facilitator in Teams.
+This data is treated as meeting transcript data.

+AI-generated notes for chats created by Facilitator are stored as messaging data in each users' Exchange mailbox.
+This data is treated like all other Teams chat data.

+[Carol insert info about retention policy]

 ## Turn on Facilitator for chats and meetings

 As an admin, you control whether Facilitator is available to your entire organization or to a certain group of users.